gtyler23/ApplyingFiltersToSQL_Queries/README.md

 <h1>Applying Filters to SQL Queries</h1>

 <h2>Description</h2>
-Project consists of a simple PowerShell script that walks the user through "zeroing out" (wiping) any drives that are connected to the system.
-The utility allows you to select the target disk and choose the number of passes that are performed.
-The PowerShell script will configure a diskpart script file based on the user's selections and then launch Diskpart to perform the disk sanitization.
+Project consists of examining an organization’s data in their "employees" and "log_in_attempts" tables after recently discovering some potential security issues that involved login attempts and employee machines.
+Utilized the use of SQL filters (AND, OR, and NOT) to retrieve records from different datasets and investigated the potential security issues.
 <br />

 <h2>Languages and Utilities Used</h2>

-- <b>PowerShell</b>
-- <b>Diskpart</b>
+- <b>SQL</b>

 <h2>Environments Used </h2>

-- <b>Windows 10</b> (21H2)
+- <b>Windows 10</b> (22H2)

 <h2>Program walk-through:</h2>